All Products

 • For enterprise users:

-1. Log on to the Resource Directory console with your Alibaba Cloud account.
-In the navigation pane on the left, click Control Policies.
-Create a custom policy and paste the following JSON content.
+1. Log on to the Resource Directory console.
+In the navigation pane, click Control Policies.
+Create a custom policy with the following JSON content.

 {